 Who is that student?

-Sentence Note: This sentence would be used in context of the speaker mentioning the student and that asking the listener to tell him/her who that student actually is.
+Sentence Note: This sentence would be used in context of the speaker mentioning the student and then asking the listener to tell him/her who that student actually is.

 A, sono hanashi wo kikimashita.